enderfree/EVM/README.md

+# Disclaimer
+This mod is written incompatible with [Predators Swallow](https://steamcommunity.com/workshop/filedetails/?id=3163169357) as it now includes it, but having both should cause no issue.

 # Overview
 This is mostly  a library mod for vore.
 I was tired of adding RedMattis' [Lamia mod](https://steamcommunity.com/workshop/filedetails/?id=2908225858) as a dependency to mods that should not have any (except Harmony maybe).